Dharius213/public-suffix/Guidelines.md

 * We do not accept entries whose sole purpose is to circumvent Let's Encrypt rate limits.
 They have a [form](https://letsencrypt.org/docs/rate-limits/) you can use.

+* We now require that domains submitted as private section entries have expiration dates more than 2 years beyond the submitting date of a PR.
+Please include a statement within the rationale that a] the domain name(s) submitted have at least 2 years of registration period left in them at the time of submitting the name, and b] include a commitment that you will maintain their registration in good standing with more than a year left in their term.

 ## Authentication

 ### ICANN Domains